volker-raschek/yamllint-docker/README.md

 primary goal of this project is to package the binary `yamllint` as container image.
 The source code of the binary can be found in the upstream project of [adrienverge](https://github.com/adrienverge/yamllint).

-The workflow or how `yamllint` can in general be used is documented [here](https://yamllint.readthedocs.io/en/stable/).
+The workflow or how `yamllint` can in general be used is pretty [documented](https://yamllint.readthedocs.io/en/stable/).